kyma-project/api-gateway/README.md

 ## API Gateway Operator

-API Gateway Operator is a component of the Kyma runtime that handles resource reconciliation and manages the application of API Gateway configuration.
-Within API Gateway Operator, there are two controllers: [APIGateway Controller](./00-10-overview-api-gateway-controller.md), which applies the configuration specified in APIGateway CR, and [APIRule Controller](./00-20-overview-api-rule-controller.md), which applies the configuration specified in APIRule CR.
+API Gateway Operator is a component of the Kyma runtime that handles resource reconciliation and manages the application of the API Gateway configuration.
+Within the API Gateway Operator, there are two controllers: [APIGateway Controller](00-10-overview-api-gateway-controller.md), which applies the configuration specified in APIGateway custom resource (CR), and [APIRule Controller](00-20-overview-api-rule-controller.md), which applies the configuration specified in APIRule CR.

 ![Kyma API Gateway Operator Overview](./docs/assets/operator-overview.svg)